Associate Professor, Childhood Education

 North Academic Center

-My current research interests are related to K-12 STEM learning and teaching, especially science and math concepts in the context of doing hands-on investigations and engineering design tasks.
-I am also involved in the development of more complete representations of design Pedagogical Content Knowledge (dPCK) in teachers, and valid and reliable ways of describing what teachers need to know and do to support STEM learning with design activities using design teaching portfolios.
+My current research interests are related to K-12 STEM teaching and learning, especially students’ use of science and math concepts in the context of doing hands-on science investigations and engineering design tasks.
+I provide tools and strategies to help teachers build design Pedagogical Content Knowledge (dPCK), and support their STEM learning using video-based teaching portfolios.

 Crismond, D. (2013) Design practices and misconceptions.
 The Science Teacher 80(1): 50-54.